Deploy deterministic machine learning models for industrial automation with ML.NET integration

 Integration errors

-• Verify Script Class build status
+• Verify Script Class build status (check for compile errors in Designer)

-• Check tag names and types match
+• Check tag names and types match between expressions and UNS

-• Ensure expressions are configured correctly
+• Ensure expressions are configured with correct TriggerTag

-• Review runtime logs for exceptions
+• Review runtime logs for exceptions: Monitor → Runtime Logs

-ML.NET vs MCP Tools Comparison
+ML.NET vs AI Runtime (LLM) Comparison

 Output TypeDeterministicProbabilistic